Sushi21/AspNet-Boilerplate/README.md

 - .Net 7 with entity-framework and postgres db
 - clean architecture approach
 - CQRS approach with a decorator for logging and profiling ( see `LoggingDecorator`)
-- Use real tempory database for unit tests.
+- Use real temporary database for unit tests.

 ## Usage
 - Before running `dotnet run` make sure you run the command `docker-compose up -d`